Kiilhsoohkwa

 Kiilh-sooh-kwa (var.
 Kiilhsoohkwa, Kil-so-quah, Kilsoquah, Margaret Revarre) was a member of the Myaamia Nation and granddaughter of Myaamia Chief Mihšihkinaahkwa (var.
 Little Turtle).
-She was born in 1810 and died in 1915.
+She was born in about 1810 and died in 1915.
 She was one of the few Myaamia who was not removed from Indiana in 1846.

 Early life

 Kiilh-sooh-kwa was born in 1810 in an area she described in an interview in 1906 as near present-day Markle, Huntington County in northeast Indiana.
 Separate sources suggest she was born at the Forks of the Wabash, closer to present-day Huntington, Huntington County, Indiana.
 She was the granddaughter of Myaamia Chief Mihšihkinaahkwa (var.
 Little Turtle).
 Her father, Wok-shin-gah (var.
 Crescent Moon) was Mihšihkinaahkwa's son.
 Her mother was Nah-wah-kah-mo-kwa (var.
 Snow Woman).

 Her first husband was John Owl, the son of Chief John Owl.
 In 1826, the pair wed in an area referred to as Seek's Village around the Eel River.
 John died within the first year or two of their marriage.
 In 1832, Kiilh-sooh-kwa wed Shaw-pe-nom-quah (var.
 Anthony Revarre), who was of half Native American, half French descent trader.
 Together Kiilh-sooh-kwa and Shaw-pe-nom-quah had six children, four of whom died in infancy.
 Her two surviving children were a son, Wa-pe-mung-quah (var.
 Little White Loon, Anthony Revarre, Jr.), and a daughter, Wan-nog-quan-quah (var.
 Snow, Mist, or Fog; Blowing Snow; Happy Fawn; Mary E. Johnson).